The Fifty Year Sword: Writing

 According to Danielewski, "The idea [for the sword] came partly from a social experience that I think most everyone has had, where you’ve been at a party...and a comment is made that you laugh about, maybe, and don’t think much of, and then a few hours later you realize: that was a really cutting remark, that really hurt...
 At that moment we’ve sort of felt the effects of a fifteen-minute sword.
 Or maybe it’s a two-hour sword.
 So it was that idea of delayed hurt, delayed violence."
 The idea for the story came a few years later, nearly fully formed.
-Danielewski wrote the book in a week then spend the next year revisiting it.
+Danielewski wrote the book in a week, then spent the next year revisiting it.
 The concept of the stage performance had existed since the book was published.

-After writing the story, Danielewski's agents weren't interested in the book, however his dutch publisher was willing to print a limited edition.
+After writing the story, Danielewski's agents weren't interested in the book, however his Dutch publisher was willing to print a limited edition.
 Danielewski chose van Sambeek as the illustrator when he ran into him in the airport and recognized him as his neighbor.

 Publication history

 The Fifty Year Sword was published in both Dutch and English by publisher De Bezige Bij, but only 1,000 first edition English copies were released.
-51 of those copies are signed in marker with a "Z" (varying in color and number to coincide with the 5 colored quotation marks that signify different speakers in the text), while the first copy is signed "Mark Danielewski" in ink.
+51 of those copies are signed in marker with a "Z" (varying in color and number to coincide with the 5 colored quotation marks that signify different speakers in the text), while the first copy is initialed "MZD" in standard ink, as shown in a signatures key provided by Danielewski through the original publisher.
 A second English edition of 1,000 was released in October 2006.

 In 2012, Pantheon released a trade edition of The Fifty Year Sword including newly stitched illustrations.